Role of the group

 - Prof Mike Payne - University of Cambridge

-- Prof John Bancroft - Science and Technology Facilities Council (STFC)/ University of Huddersfield, visiting professor
+- Cliff Brereton – Hartree Centre, Science and Technology Facilities Council (STFC)

 - Dr Stuart Bell - Met Office